AnthonyHeimlich/united/examples/3w_samples.md

 library(harbinger)
 ```

-Selecting a well as example
+Select a well as example and extract a series.

 ``` r